esyede/rakit/packages/docs/data/hash.md

 }
 ```

-This method uses constant-time comparison to prevent timing attacks.
+The comparison is constant-time, to prevent timing attacks.

 <a id="checking-hash-strength"></a>
 ## Checking Hash Strength